Emmanuel Rashba: Career

 In 1966, after the Institute of Theoretical Physics of the Academy of Sciences of USSR (currently the Landau Institute for Theoretical Physics) was established in Chernogolovka (Moscow district), Rashba moved there and served as the head of the Theory of Semiconductors Division and afterwards as a principal scientist until 1997.
 During 1967-1991, Rashba also served as a professor of physics at the Moscow Institute of Physics and Technology (MIPT).

 In 1991 Rashba moved to the United States, where he worked as a research scholar at the University of Utah (1992–1999), SUNY at Buffalo (2001–2004), and Harvard University (2004–2015).
 He was also associated with Massachusetts Institute of Technology (MIT, 2000–2004), served as an adjunct professor at Dartmouth College (2000–2003) and as a Rutherford Professor at the Loughborough University (2007–2010).
 During this period Rashba worked mostly on spintronics and physics of nanosystems.
-After Rashba's severe neurological disease (1997) his work was facilitated by his wife Erna and the family of his daughter.
+After Rashba's severe case of Guillain–Barré syndrome (1997) his ability to work was facilitated by his wife Erna and the family of his daughter.

 For about 15 years Rashba served as a member of the editorial boards of the journals JETP Letters and Journal of Luminescence.

 Recognitions

-Rashba is a Fellow of the American Physical Society.
-Among his recognitions are 1966 National Prize of the USSR and the International Conference on Luminescence ICL'99 Prize for his work on optical spectroscopy, Ioffe (1987, USSR), Pekar (2007, Ukraine), Doctor of Honoris Causa of Bogolyubov Institute for Theoretical Physics (2022, Ukraine), and Oliver Buckley (2022, US) Prizes for his work on spin-related phenomena, and 2005 Sir Nevill Mott (UK) and 2005 Arkady Aronov (Israel) Lectureships.
+Rashba was a Fellow of the American Physical Society.
+Among his recognitions are 1966 National Prize of the USSR and the International Conference on Luminescence ICL'99 Prize for his work on optical spectroscopy, Ioffe (1987, USSR), Pekar (2007, Ukraine), Doctor of Honoris Causa of Bogolyubov Institute for Theoretical Physics (2022, Ukraine), and Oliver E. Buckley (2022, US) Prizes for his work on spin-related phenomena, and 2005 Nevill Mott (UK) and 2005 Arkady Aronov (Israel) Lectureships.

 Rashba's name became a part of a number of technical terms such as Rashba Hamiltonian, giant Rashba systems, Rashba physics, etc., which are parts of the titles of about 4000 scientific papers.
 According to Google Scholar, paper Ref. is the most cited and Ref. is the second most cited of the papers published in these journals, respectively.